PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `3 passed in 2.22s`, the focused gate passes `365 passed in 18.89s`, and the branch-changed broad related suite passes `1427 passed in 24.69s`.

+The guarded late-binary static-shape reconciliation now requests the complete mutation counter and retains `_late_binary_repair_static_shape_stats`.
+Its three-counter plus tensor-delta predicate is unchanged, and the existing runtime fixture still covers each positive and prune-only path.
+The complete result has no consumer.

+This checkpoint passes the focused runtime/reconciler/architecture gate with `353 passed in 21.19s`, plus the branch-changed broad related suite with `1428 passed in 24.96s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.